rtwfroody/wordle-solve/README.md

 # Introduction

 wordle-solve finds the best wordle guess.
 Or at least it solves any word in the word list in 5 guess or fewer.
-It should work with any unicode list of words, so should work for any language where wordle makes sense.
+It should work with any unicode list of words that all have the same length, so should work for any language where wordle makes sense.

 # Usage